Looking for a way to add Google Analytics to WordPress without a plugin?

 Any mistake you make while adding the tracking snippet can mess up your analytics or even bring down your entire website.

-Plus, if you want to enable additional tracking reports such as downloads tracking or eCommerce tracking, again you’ll have to manually tweak your theme’s template.
+Plus, if you want to enable additional tracking reports such as file download tracking or eCommerce tracking, again you’ll have to manually tweak your theme’s template.
 With a plugin, on the other hand, enabling such reports is a breeze.

 2. You May Lose the Tracking Code